This recipe is for the best fudgy brownies. They are extra chocolatey, extra extra fudgy, have signature shiny, crinkly tops and melt in your mouth.

 - Espresso powder- enhances the chocolate flavor in the brownies (optional)

 Step by Step Instructions

 STEP ONE: Melt butter and chocolate and set aside to cool slightly.

-STEP TWO: Sift flour, cocoa powder and salt together in a small bowl.
+STEP TWO: Sift flour, cocoa powder, espresso powder and salt together in a small bowl.
 Set aside.

-STEP THREE: Beat eggs, sugar, vanilla, and dissolved instant coffee together for three minutes with an electric mixer until the mixture is pale in color.
+STEP THREE: Beat eggs, sugar and vanilla together for three minutes with an electric mixer until the mixture is pale in color.

 STEP FOUR: Gently fold in the melted butter and chocolate to the eggs and sugar with a spatula.